paveltimofeev/screens.io/tasklist.md

 -- Proxy: Refactor utils and storage-adapter at proxy.
--- Frontend & Proxy: [Bug] Do not navigate user to Overview page after successful SugnUp -- Proxy: [Bug] cannot create another one account with the same password (index for password field was created)
+-- Frontend & Proxy: [Bug] Do not navigate user to Overview page after successful SugnUp -- Proxy: [Bug] cannot create another one account with the same password (index for password field was created) -- Frontend & Backend: [Bug] Adding then removing ClickSelectors cause array with empty selector - [""] that fails job

 - **New User Init Process**: [Bug] New user does not have any Viewports configured and do not have ability to add them.
-- Frontend: [Bug] Adding then removing ClickSelectors cause array with empty selector - [""] that fails job
 - Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.

 TechDept